La Serenísima: Expanding its products

 In 1994, La Serenísima began selling not-from-concentrate, perishable juices through a joint venture with Tropicana (then owned by Seagram).
 It was a natural partnership between Argentina's largest dairy company (with perishable product distribution capabilities and expertise) and the world's best known premium juice brand.
 The venture, formed by Pascual Mastellone and Mike Harbison (of Tropicana), later ended after Tropicana was acquired by PepsiCo which, without chilled product knowledge, focused only on more generic "ambient" products (including juice beverages) similar to soft drinks.

 The company entered into a joint venture with French retail foods giant Danone for the sale of yogurt and desserts, in 1996.
 It continued to develop new products for the local market, such as phytosterol-enriched milk in 2000, juices for infants, in 2001, and linoleic acid-enriched milk, in 2003.
 It also became more active in public service efforts, such as in the establishment of an environmental impact bureau in 2002, and of a fund-raising effort for the non-profit Favaloro Foundation, in 2003.

 La Serenísima, which processed over 4.8 million tons of milk annually, was recognized as one of the world's most prestigious names in its sector by Global Marketing Research, in 2004.
 Through Danone, it introduced Activia to the Argentine market in 2005, and in June 2009, Danone reportedly entered into talks to acquire 100% of Mastellone Hermanos S.A., La Serenísima's parent company, though the latter's US$260 million debt and reported opposition to the sale on the part of former President Néstor Kirchner hampered the deal.
 In the 2010s, they launched more products in alliance with Grupo Danone and Cabrales and other products derived from dairy products produced only by the company.

 In 2019, La Serenísima added La Armonía to its line of low-priced brands, marketing milk and dulce de leche under the Armonía name.
 Armonía products have alternated presence with La Martona as La Serenísima's economic products.

+In September 2024, the company announced that 63% of its energy supply comes from renewable energy, after signing an agreement with MSU Argentina.